App monetization trends: How are apps making money in 2022?

 It’s smart to have several ways in which your app can be monetized.
 Not only can this act as a safety net, it also allows user preference to dictate how your app is utilized.
 The problem many apps face is that only a small percentage of their audience contributes monetarily.
-A report by app testing firm Swrve revealed that 2.2 percent of gamers spend money on an app, while 46 percent of all revenue came from the highest-spending 10 percent of that group.
+A 2017 report by app testing firm Swrve revealed that 2.2 percent of gamers spend money on an app, while 46 percent of all revenue came from the highest-spending 10 percent of that group.
+That number hasn’t changed much in the ensuing years.
 Diversifying your monetization model means you are less reliant on a small group of highly valuable users, increasing app revenue and building a more robust overall monetization strategy.

 In-app bidding means more competition for ad inventory

 In-app biding is a sophisticated way to auction a publisher’s ad inventory.
 The basic principle is to have advertisers bid simultaneously against each other for that inventory.
-In the last twelve months, the number of apps using bidding with Facebook Audience Network has grown seven times larger.
+In just 12 months — over 2019 and 2020 — the number of apps using bidding with Facebook Audience Network grew seven times larger.
 According to DigiDay, in-app bidding results in between 13 and 27 percent uplift in average revenue per daily active user (ARPDAU).
 This is pushing mobile games developers such as Game Insight to auction more of their inventory via in-app bidding: the company now runs 95 percent of its inventory on in-app bidding.
 As this becomes more commonplace, in-app bidding will give every demand source an opportunity to win the impression – allowing publishers to get the best price for their inventory.

 The rise of augmented reality